zichong-huang/coin-tracker/Readme.md

 # Coin Tracker Interview - HelloWorld Application

 This is a sample helloworld application using GCP Cloud Run, docker, Python, Flask, Terraform and github to build.
+This application is running on GCP Cloud Run and do not need to manually

 ## Workflow

 Helloworld Repo ------> Github Action -------> Terraform ---------> GCP (Cloud Run)

 You can view the application in [here](https://helloworld-kkkza5jgnq-lz.a.run.app/)

 ## Highlight